gif007/gif007.github.io/src/markdown-pages/weather-gui.md

 codeURL: "https://github.com/gif007/py-weather-app"
 liveURL: ""
 ---
-Written in **Python**, this **web scraper** allows the user to select a region and have the latest 24 hour weather forecast displayed in a table along with a toggle to change between celsius and fahrenheit.
+Written in **Python**, this **web scraper** allows the user to select a region and have the latest 24 hour weather forecast displayed in a table along with a toggle to change between Celsius and Fahrenheit.

 #### Libraries